 Let’s Bring Our Fresh Voices Together

-In times of chaos & uncertainty and even in times of peace & tranquility, we’re simply better together —which is why 360° Nation and HumansFirst have joined forces to construct a virtual friendship bench “for good”.
+In times of chaos & uncertainty and even in times of peace & tranquility, we’re simply better together —which is why we’ve constructed a 360° Nation virtual friendship bench “for good”.
 A bench where people are bound together by choice, founded upon a universal good-faith commitment to listen, understand, respect, empathize with, and support one another.
 A place for giving and receiving without judgment.

 Now, more than ever, it’s time for less talking and more walking.
 It’s time for us to start rebuilding the world we all want to live in.
 It’s time for us to understand that what we do and how we do it makes a difference —and to decide what kind of difference we actually want to make.
 It’s time for rich, adult conversations in search of real action and real solutions.
 Let’s stop skipping across the pond.
 Let’s dive deeper.
 Let’s work towards genuine progress in how we operate and how we cooperate.